 As many have mentioned, the course is wide open, so wind comes in to play.
 But honestly, what the course lacks in a challenging design, it makes up for it with wind coming into play a lot.
 It's windy there.
 But that's part of the fun!

 Cons: During the spring and summer, they cut the grass on Tuesdays.
 It can take quite a bit of time.
 But the landscapers are super respectful, so go ahead and go throw.

 It's wet when it rains and in the spring.
 They have had drainage issues...it used to be a golf course, so just bring some waterproof shoes.
 I have some Goretex boots and sneakers and that takes care of the problem.
 If you have waders, you could probably go into the lagoon and retrieve 100+ discs.
 Just call me if you find mine!

 Other Thoughts: It's a fun course, if not a bit wet.
-It's quite most days, as many people in the south suburbs have not really discovered disc golf yet.
+It's quiet most days, as many people in the south suburbs have not really discovered this course as of yet.
 They have held two tournaments to date and I expect more.